ChanSiYuan/urban-governance/README.md

 - whether **trash & fallen leaves** on the road is swept.<sup>4</sup>
 - whether **blot** that scatter from the truck et. clotting on the road.<sup>5</sup> [TODO]

-The tasked and API mapping as follow:
+The taskes and API mapping as follow:
 - For 1, API is **predict_can & predict_ctrashc**
 - For 2, API is **predict**
 - For 3, API is **predict_smpfw**